faizaliyaqat/covid-data-pipeline/README.md

 This project demonstrates how to build a complete, scalable, and serverless cloud data pipeline for COVID-19 data using AWS services and Python.

 The pipeline fetches data from [Our World in Data](https://ourworldindata.org/coronavirus-source-data), processes it using Pandas, stores it in Amazon S3, and enables querying via Amazon Athena.
-The data was also visualized using Amazon QuickSight (dashboard trial used temporarily, then safely terminated).
+The data was also visualized using Amazon QuickSight.

 ---